-For months we searched: looking at post after post of “pitties” needing to be rehomed and visiting shelters euthanizing them because of “space.
+For months we searched, seeing post after post of “pitties” needing to be rehomed.
+We discovered shelters euthanizing them because of “space."
 My first time in an animal shelter was on June 2nd of 2018.
-It was sickening to see kennels full of “pits” and “pit mixes.”
-It would also be the first of many failed “meet and greets” for JJ.
+I was sickened to see kennels full of “pits” and “pit mixes.”

-So I began sponsoring animals needing rescue, transporting rescues, and volunteered anywhere or anyhow I could.
-I became a member and the treasurer of an advocacy group, Stop Pound Seizure, that was instrumental in exposing a local animal shelter and a university that was practicing “Pound Seizure.
+I volunteered anywhere or anyhow I could.
+I became a member and the treasurer of an advocacy group, Stop Pound Seizure, that was instrumental in exposing a local animal shelter and a university that was practicing “Pound Seizure."

-On November 20th of 2019, we created this organization.
-And on December 23rd of 2019, exactly two years to the day of Colton’s passing, we received our 501c3 Non Profit Status.
+So, on November 20, 2019, we created this organization.
+And on December 23rd of 2019, exactly two years to the day of Colt passing, we received our 501(c)3 Non Profit Status.